j0lama/j0lama.github.io/_posts/2019-7-10-nas-attack.md

 iTunes_server         ser_nfs.htm
 ```

-In the resource list there are some interesting folder such as cgi-bin with the CGI and binary files executed by the web application.
+In the resource list there are some interesting folders such as *cgi-bin* with the CGI and binary files executed by the web application.
 Also there is a log folder which contains all the logs showed by the web application in the Log window.

 #### Interacting with the system

-The best way to learn more about the system is exploring the process list and the /dev/ and /proc/ folders.
+The best way to learn more about the system is exploring the process list and the */dev/** and */proc/** folders.

-In the process list there is a process call */bin/buttons_daemon* with PID 726 that correspons with the way that the system has to capture all the external button interactions.
-Due to the absence of the strings binary (binutils)
+In the process list there is a process called */bin/buttons_daemon* with PID 726 that correspons to the way that the system has to capture all the external button interactions.
+Due to the absence of the *strings* binary (binutils)
- a good aproximation is to cat the binary obtaining the following result:
+ a good aproximation is to *cat* the binary obtaining the following result:
 ```bash
 ~ # cat /bin/buttons_daemon